Farigh/memcheck-cover/README.md

 You can then change any criticality to fit your needs, and pass it to the generator using the `--config` option.\
 If any criticality is missing from the file, the default one will be applied.

-Passing any configuration file with invalid parameters or parameters values will result in an error.\
+Passing any configuration file with invalid parameters or parameter values will result in an error.\
-For exemple:
+For example:
   - `Error: Invalid configuration value 'dummy' for parameter: memcheck_violation_criticality['contains_unaddressable']` => The `dummy` criticality does not exist
   - `Error: Invalid configuration parameter: memcheck_violation_criticality['dummy_param']` => The `dummy_param` key does not exist for `memcheck_violation_criticality`

-Here is a generation exemple, with the following tree:
+Here is a generation example, with the following tree:
 ```
 my/output/path/
 ├── another_dir/